Red Zebra Cichlid Care Guide: The Classic Mbuna for Beginners

 Red Zebras are one of the easier mbuna to sex, thanks to distinct sexual dimorphism in coloration.
 This makes them a great choice for keepers who want to ensure the right male-to-female ratio.

-Keep in mind that color morphs can sometimes complicate things — there are blue females and orange males in some populations.
+Color morphs will sometimes complicate things.
+There are blue females and orange males in some populations.
 But in the most common form available in the hobby, the blue male/orange female pairing is standard.

 Average Size & Lifespan